merlins-labs/merlin/docs/gravity-bridge/dev-setup-guide.md

 `visit craft resemble online window solution west chuckle music diesel vital settle comic tribe project blame bulb armed flower region sausage mercy arrive release`.

-### Cronos Testnet
+### Merlin Testnet

-You can either use a public cronos testnet (that have embed the gravity-bridge module), or run `start-cronos /tmp/test-cronos` to get a local Cronos testnet.
+You can either use a public merlin testnet (that have embed the gravity-bridge module), or run `start-merlin /tmp/test-merlin` to get a local Merlin testnet.

 You should own some funds in this testnet, for the local testnet, you'll get the funds with the same private key as above.